Breath as a Window into the Subconscious

-Breathing is something we all do and is a key is tantric healing sessions.
+Breathing is something we all do and is one of the keys in tantric massage and tantric therapy sessions.
 On average, a person takes over 23,000 breaths in a 24 hour period.
 In many languages, the word for breath is the same, or connected to, the word or concept for soul.
 In Latin, the word ‘spiritus’ means both spirit and breath.
 The Sanskrit word prana refers to both breath and the life-force energy, similar to the Chinese word ‘chi’.
 In many Arabic and Slavic languages, the words for breath and soul have the same root.
 Breath gives life, and with life comes consciousness.
 One of the amazing things about breath is that it is one of the few functions in the body which can be done totally consciously or totally subconsciously.
 This gives a unique window of opportunity to bridge the conscious and the subconscious workings of the body and mind.

 Conscious, deep breathing is especially beneficial to us because it helps to activate the parasympathetic branch of the autonomic nervous system.
 This branch is responsible for producing a state of relaxation and well-being in the body.
 When we breathe in a shallow way the nervous system responds as if preparing us for fight of flight; it is a more stressful breath.
 In addition, shallow breathing fills only around a third of the lung capacity.
 John Lukovich, an Integrative Breathwork facilitator says: “Shallow breathing doesn’t just make stress a response, it makes stress a habit our bodies, and therefore our minds, are locked into”.